mmmyyc/ai-template/doc/day28-文档/doc.md

     *   **Feature:** The focused, single-slide generation model simplifies the interaction.
 Users provide specific text, get a specific slide, and then customize it.
     *   **Benefit:** **Lower Learning Curve.** This constrained approach is more intuitive than trying to manage a full, multi-slide generation process, making it more accessible for users regardless of their prior PPT expertise.

+6.  **Enabling Seamless Presentation:**
+    *   **Feature:** An integrated **online presentation mode** allows users to display their saved slides directly from the web application.
+    *   **Benefit:** **Convenient & Accessible Delivery.** No need to download files or use separate presentation software.
+Present anywhere with an internet connection directly after creation and saving.

 ## 5. Key Differentiators & Value Proposition

 [Your Product Name Here] stands out by offering: